What is RDA?

 Is the RDA Print index included in RDA toolkit?

 RDA: Resource Description and Access is the new cataloging standard intended to succeed Anglo-American Cataloging Rules, 2nd edition (AACR2) as the preferred standard for library cataloging.
 RDA goes beyond earlier cataloging codes in that it provides guidelines on cataloging digital resources and places a stronger emphasis on helping users find, identify, select, and obtain the information they want.
 RDA also supports the clustering of bibliographic records in order to show relationships between works and their creators.
 This important new feature makes users more aware of a work's different editions, translations, or physical formats.
 For more information on RDA see the RSC website http://www.rda-rsc.org/rda.html.

 RDA Toolkit is an integrated, browser-based, online product that allows users to interact with a collection of cataloging-related documents and resources, including RDA: Resource Description and Access.

-The content of RDA is developed in a collaborative process led by the Joint Steering Committee (JSC).
-The project is overseen by the Committee of Principals representing American Library Association, Canadian Library Association, CILIP: Chartered Institute of Library and Information Professionals, Deutsche Nationalbibliothek, Library of Congress, Library and Archives Canada, British Library, and National Library of Australia.
+The content of RDA is developed in a collaborative process led by the RDA Steering Committee (RSC).
+The project is overseen by the RDA Board representing American Library Association, Canadian Library Association, CILIP: Chartered Institute of Library and Information Professionals, Deutsche Nationalbibliothek, Library of Congress, Library and Archives Canada, British Library, and National Library of Australia.